TAIsRich/chuwa0116/ShortQuestions/docker_interview.md

 - Docker-compose feature of docker will come to help here.
 In the docker-compose file, we can define multiple services, networks, and containers along with the volume mapping in a clean manner, and then we can just call the command “```docker-compose up```”.
 - When there are multiple environments involved - it can be either dev, staging, uat, or production servers, we would want to define the server-specific dependencies and processes for running the application.
 In this case, we can go ahead with creating environment-specific docker-compose files of the name “```docker-compose.{environment}.yml```” and then based on the environment, we can set up and run the application.

-## 35. How will you ensure that a container 1 runs before container 2 while using docker compose?

-## 36. Conclusion